ckoethz/cyberrunner_docs_md/docs/06_reload.md

 ## Configuring the Electronics

 1. Plug in the arduino to your PC that will run the controller.
 Upload <a href="https://github.com/ckoethz/cyberrunner_docs_md/blob/main/assets/main_high_low.ino" target="_blank">this script</a> to the Arduino Nano.
 Note that you will need the BH1750 library to run the code.

-## Reloading with the CyberRunner
-(This regards connections to the computer/usb hub)